-Loyal Gallery proudly presents a combined solo exhibition and book release with the artist and photographer.
-Working with distorted color, saturated or completely stripped of pigment, Louise Enhörning presents a body of work she refers to as self-portraits.
+Loyal Gallery presents an exhibition and book release with Swedish photographer Louise Enhörning.
+Working with distorted color, saturated or completely stripped of pigment, Enhörning presents a body of work she refers to as self-portraits.

-The book is published by Art and Theory Publishing, release date August 22 at the opening. www.artandtheory.org
+The book is published by Art and Theory Publishing, with essay by Lars-Erik Hjertström Lappalainen. www.artandtheory.org